 - Tight spaces

-In some hands-free situations, using your voice is not ideal or even possible.
+In some hands-free situations, using your voice isn't ideal or even possible.
 Loud factory environments, privacy, or social norms can all be constraints.
-The gaze + dwell model allows the user to navigate an app without any additional input aside from their eye or head gaze: The user simply keeps gazing (with their head or eyes) at the target and lingers there for a moment to activate it.
+The gaze + dwell model allows the user to navigate an app without any extra input aside from their eye or head gaze: The user simply keeps gazing (with their head or eyes) at the target and lingers there for a moment to activate it.
 To learn more about the individual design considerations for gaze + dwell, check out eye-gaze + dwell and head-gaze + dwell.

 Transitioning in and out of hands-free